Last updated on 2026-02-02

 Graduates of the Bachelor of Engineering - Electronic Systems Engineering program can pursue a variety of career paths in Canada, including:

-• Software Engineer: Develops software applications and systems, ensuring they meet user needs and function effectively.
+- Software Engineer: Develops software applications and systems, focusing on functionality and user experience.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.